Distance From Vancouver:

 Sea-to-Sky.
 Passing through Squamish, with Stawamus Chief (a

-great hike by itself) in front of us.
+great hike) in front of us.

 Stawamus Chief Seen from Highway 99 South in Squamish BC Canada